M Resort: Features

 The M Resort features a modern design.
 Marnell oversaw every detail of the property.
 Glass designs are prominent throughout the resort.
-The hotel contains 390 rooms, located in a 16-story tower.
+The hotel opened with 390 rooms, located in a 16-story tower.
+The second tower will bring the room count to 765.
+It was built southeast of the existing tower, and both will be connected.
 The resort also includes a spa.

 When it opened, the M's 92000 sqft casino included 64 table games, and 1,847 slot machines.
 Penny slots made up 45 percent of the slot inventory.
 The casino also included a poker room, and a sportsbook operated by Cantor Gaming.
 Cantor compared its sportsbook operation to a Wall Street trading floor.
 The book offered portable devices that allowed people to place bets from anywhere in the resort.
 The book also allowed bets to be placed in the middle of a sports game.

 When it opened, certain areas of the casino floor featured free self-serve soda fountains.
 The casino also included a pharmacy for gamblers to get their prescriptions filled, and customers had the option of using slot club points to cover the costs.
 The pharmacy idea came from Marnell, in an effort to attract retirees, who made up a substantial portion of Henderson's population.
 The property includes a gas station, which also accepted slot points as a form of payment.

 The M Pavilion was added in 2012, expanding the resort's event space by 25000 sqft, for a total of 85000 sqft.
 In 2013, the casino hosted Penn's annual Hollywood Poker Open tournament.
 The poker room closed later that year, and was replaced by a slot tournament area, although the casino continued to host poker tournaments in other areas of the property.
 William Hill took over sportsbook operations in 2019.